bernardjhuang/gamerunnersnews/_posts/2014-12-2-hammer-diplomacy-maknoons-top-lane-poppy.md

 Heading into the mid-game, <b>MakNooN’s</b> scoreline does not look good on paper – at a miserable 1/5/2, you might think that he was struggling greatly.
 And yet, the opposite is true.
 Despite his score <b>MakNooN</b> is still ahead of <b>Cackgod</b> in terms of both gold and experience.
 Soaking up so much pressure from <b>Enemy</b> in the early game gave the rest of <b>Fusion</b> the ability to completely take over the map, and once <b>Enemy</b> realized their error, it was too late.

 Throughout the mid-game, <b>MakNooN</b> always seems to find an open lane to push or a neutral camp to clear as his team pushes their advantage across the map.
-And thanks to the experience disadvantage that is the result of <b>Enemy’s</b> relentless multi-man ganks onto <b>MakNooN</b>, they need to send all five members to deal with Fusion’s four, father freeing <b>MakNooN</b> to farm up.
+And thanks to the experience disadvantage that is the result of <b>Enemy’s</b> relentless multi-man ganks onto <b>MakNooN</b>, they need to send all five members to deal with <b>Fusion’s</b> four, father freeing <b>MakNooN</b> to farm up.

 ![]()